Makktu/NoteJS/README.md

 - Press Tab or Ctrl+Space to trigger completion manually
 - Navigate suggestions with arrow keys
 - Press Enter to apply the selected suggestion
+- v1.0 is currently a touch janky.
+Sometimes completes when it shouldn't, and doesn't complete when it should.
+Work in progress.

 ## Keyboard Shortcuts